ainsleyclark/golang-sql-migrate/README.md

 __A simple yet versatile mysql migrate library package for golang__

-golang-sql-migrate is extremely lightweight and efficient. has only 1 dependency for verbose logging which can be turned off in the migrate constructor.
-The following commands can utilised:
+golang-sql-migrate is extremely lightweight and efficient.
+It has only 1 dependency for verbose logging which can be turned off in the migrate constructor.
+The following commands can be utilised:
 * Up
 * Down
 * Rollback